-A web development project can hardly be completed without good strategy.
+A web development project can hardly be completed without a good strategy.
 As a client or manager who is responsible for a web development project, you may not know every detail in the developing process.
-However, there are some key points that you should ask the development team to fulfill.
+However, there are some key points that you should ask the development team to fulfil.
 They are described in the five following questions.

 1. What devices and platforms will the site be accessible on?

-Nowadays, people can access a site not only on a PC, but also on a wide range of mobile devices, thanks for the development of pervasive wireless access.
+Nowadays, people can access a site not only on a PC but also on a wide range of mobile devices, thanks for the development of pervasive wireless access.
 So deciding what device the site can be accessed on would be the first issue in the development process.

 This will help you avoid many annoying problems, for example, your site – which is developed for PC – become inaccessible on smaller form factor devices.
 In that case, you will have to redevelop the site from scratch.
 That inconvenience may turn your users away several years from now.
 Therefore, it is better to have a wise decision before it’s too late.